← All guides·Test Preparation·6 min read

 Divide your preparation time fairly across Working with Numbers, Understanding Information, and Situational Awareness.
 If you have two weeks, aim to do at least two or three full timed sessions of each test.

-Practise under timed conditions from the start
+Practice under timed conditions from the start

 It is tempting to do your first few practice tests without a timer to build familiarity and confidence.
 This is reasonable for your very first attempt — but switch to timed conditions quickly, ideally from your second session.
-The time pressure in the real tests is a meaningful part of the challenge, and the only way to build composure under it is to practise under it.
+The time pressure in the real tests is a meaningful part of the challenge, and the only way to build composure under it is to practice under it.

 Time yourself per test, not per question.
 Stop when the time is up even if you have not finished — this gives you an accurate picture of where you stand relative to the real test rather than a false sense of security.

-Practise for free first
+Practice for free first

 Try a free demo before you commit